DATAMATH CALCULATOR MUSEUM

 |Program steps:||Courtesy of:||Joerg Woerner|

-Sharp Electronics Corporation introduced end of the year 1970 the first portable, battery operated calculator.
+Sharp Electronics Corporation introduced end of the year 1970 with the EL-8 - also known as ELSI-8 for Extra Large-Scale Integration - their first portable, battery operated calculator.
 It uses the same technology as the desktop calculator QT-8D.
-A version without the rechargable batteries was sold later as EL-8A.
+A version without the rechargeable batteries was sold later as EL-8A.
 The next calculator in Sharp's line was the EL-811.

 Read more about Sharp Corporationís Calculator Innovations.